Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students: Conclusion and Future Work

 In this paper, we examined how graduate CS students engage with AI systems across a range of academic tasks, focusing on desired automation levels, actual usage, underlying motivations, perceived concerns, and expectations for AI system design.
 Through a mixed-methods user study, we showed that students’ adoption of AI is highly task dependent, with consistent gaps between desired and actual automation that reflect cautious, evaluative decision-making rather than indiscriminate use.
 We further demonstrated that efficiency-driven motivations coexist with task-specific concerns, particularly around inaccurate information and reduced critical thinking.
 Finally, we identified key design expectations for educational AI systems, including transparency, verifiability, uncertainty communication, and support for user skepticism.
 Together, our findings provide empirical grounding and design-relevant insights for building educational AI systems that align with students’ learning goals and preserve human agency in student–AI collaboration.
+In future work, this study can be extended to include a broader range of academic tasks and a more diverse student population beyond computer science students.
+Furthermore, it would be beneficial to design the survey with open-ended questions for capturing students’ concerns and reasons for using AI.
+Open-ended responses would allow participants to articulate more nuanced, context-dependent perspectives that may not fit within predefined categories.